MattGaarder/moovie-project/matt-notes/notes.md

 18. Get newly added divs so that they appear inside the discover div and they can be scrolled through

 19. Make it so that when removing items from lists also removes them from local storage.
+DONE

+20. Make it so that clicking on the elements from the watch list or seen list gets their info back up on discover div